-“For Your Entertainment” is my weekly column about music, theatre and the arts in western Manitoba.
-It appears in The Brandon Sun’s community newspaper and aims to inform residents about local events and the city’s growing arts scene.
+“For Your Entertainment” was a weekly column about music, theatre and the arts in western Manitoba.
+It appeared in The Brandon Sun’s community newspaper and aimed to inform residents about local events and the city’s growing arts scene.

 In revisiting a musical they’ve done before, 7 Ages Productions hopes to offer audiences a twist on the original — an Oliver Twist, to be exact.

 The local theatre company first brought “Oliver!” to the Western Manitoba Centennial Auditorium in 2005 and this time around the stage will be set with a modern steampunk aesthetic.

 “It’s Victorian and it’s Industrial Revolution, and the whole idea I thought would fit ‘Oliver!’ very well as a show, to have this steampunk-inspired costuming,” 7 Ages artistic director George Buri said during a recent rehearsal.

 The successful Broadway musical, written by Lionel Bart and based on Charles Dickens’ 1838 novel “Oliver Twist,” focuses on the plight of orphaned children and the social injustices of 19th-century London.

 The steampunk motif — which is brought to life with goggles, canes, corsets and mechanical cogs — will be most apparent with the leading underclass characters like Fagin and his gang of pickpockets, The Artful Dodger and Bill Sykes.